 Ultimately, the amount of moisture in the slab must be the final guideline for decided when the next step in the building process can take place.
 This requires accurate concrete moisture measurement.

 What are the options?

-There are two main standards in the industry right now – calcium chloride testing and relative humidity testing.
-Also known but less common in use are the hood method, plastic sheet method, and concrete moisture meters.
+There are two main standards in the industry right now – calcium chloride (CaCl) testing and RH testing.
+Also known but less common in use are the hood method, plastic sheet method (astm d4263), and concrete moisture meters.
 What is the difference?